Battle of the Buffalo

 What is Battle of the Buffalo Wing Festival?

-Battle of the Buffalo is an annual chicken wing festival held at Big Spring Park in Downtown Huntsville, Alabama.
-This April, for the fourteenth round, local restaurants and amateur cooks will compete with their tastiest wings in an effort to be crowned best of the Tennessee Valley.
-Last round, with the help of our generous restaurants and sponsors, Battle of the Buffalo brought together more than 3,000 community members, served over 50,000 wings, and presented the Russel Hill Cancer Foundation with $30,100 and The HudsonAlpha Foundation with $12,900.
-This year, in its ninth year as a Downtown Huntsville Inc. Featured Event, Battle of the Buffalo Wing Festival will boast wing entries from local restaurants, various vendors from the community, a celebrity judging panel that includes key individuals across the Huntsville/Madison areas, an entire afternoon of live music, and a kid-friendly fun zone.
+Battle of the Buffalo is an annual philanthropic chicken wing festival held at Big Spring Park in Downtown Huntsville, Alabama.
+On April 13, 2024, for the fifteenth round, local restaurants and amateur cooks will compete with their tastiest wings in an effort to be crowned best of the Tennessee Valley.
+Last round, with the help of our generous restaurants and sponsors, Battle of the Buffalo brought together more than 6,000 community members, served over 10,000 pounds of chicken wings, and presented the Russel Hill Cancer Foundation with $42,000 and The HudsonAlpha Foundation with $18,000.
+This year, in its tenth year as a Downtown Huntsville Inc. Featured Event, Battle of the Buffalo Wing Festival will boast wing entries from local restaurants, various vendors from the community, a celebrity judging panel that includes key individuals across the Huntsville/Madison areas, an entire afternoon of live music, and a kid-friendly fun zone.
 The men of Alpha Tau Omega, along with the Russel Hill Cancer Foundation and HudsonAlpha Institute for Biotechnology, invite you to join us in continuing a tradition of love, health, and charity.

-HudsonAlpha is a genomic science and applications nonprofit organization.
-It is a high-volume genomic data producer and global scientific collaborator valued for genomic data analysis and interpretation to solve questions in cancer, undiagnosed childhood genetic disorders, neuropsychiatric disorders, immune-related diseases, agriculture, and more.
+HudsonAlpha is a high-volume genomic data producer and global scientific collaborator valued for genomic data analysis and interpretation to solve questions in cancer.
 HudsonAlpha researchers, geneticists, and bioinformaticians apply the power of genomics to detect, prevent and treat disease.